AnthonyTGarrett/EasyInventory/README.md

  - Add support direct editing of main inventory excel file
  - Add support for aisles 27 and 28
  - Add code to clean the file before beginning so adjustments don't have to be made before running the program
+ - Add support that changes tote values to 96

 License
 ----